-This microfacies is recorded in two beds at the middle and uppermost parts of the lower unit of the Drunka Formation where it represents a cap of the emergence (shallowing-upward) cycles.
-It is recorded from El-Zarabi section with an average thickness of 2.25 and 0.5 m respectively (Fig.2A).
+This microfacies is recorded in two beds at the middle and uppermost part of the lower unit of the Drunka Formation where it represents a cap of emergence (shallowing-upward) cycles.
+It is recorded from El-Zarabi section with an average thickness of 2.25 and 0.5 m respectively (Fig.3A).
 The rock is grey, porous, cavernous and hard.

-The rock is composed of allochemical constituents embedded in sparry calcitic cement.
-The general feature of this microfacies is that most of allochems are well rounded with micrite rinds.
-The most important allochemcial grains are oolites (65%), green algae (10%) and fecal peloids (2.5%) (PI.4E).
-The ooids are well sorted and are mostly of the superficial type, however very few amount of these ooids are of the composite type.
-The nuclei of both types of ooids are mainly composed of fecal peloids.
-The green algae are the second in abundance.
-They are formed of Ovulites arabica and Ovulites pyriformis and their bioclasts beside the and bioclasts of green algae (codiacean and dasycladacean types) embedded in a micrite matrix, which is influenced by the silicification process.
-Upper unit, Drunka Formation, Ismail Bey section.
-O.L.
-C. Photomicrograph of the miliolidae packstone.
-The components are mainly formed of miliolids cemented by micritic matrix.
-Notice: the micritic matrix is influenced by the aggrading neomorphism process.
-Upper Unit, Drunka Formation, Gebel Gibeil section.
-O.L.
-D. Photomicrograph showing the well-washed peloidal grainstone.
-The allochems are formed of coprolites (Favreina sp.) and superficial oolites with nuclei composed of fecal peloids.
-The cement between the grains is sparry calcite crystals.
-Lower unit, Drunka Formation, El-Zarabi section.
-O.L.
-E. Photomicrograph showing the normally packed oolitic grainstone.
-The allochems are formed of superficial ooids embedded in sparitic cement.
-The rock is influenced by silicification.
-Lower unit, Drunka Formation, El-Zarabi section.
-O.L.
-F. Photomicrograph of the codiacean algae grainstone.
-The rock is composed of fragments of Ovulites grains cemented by sparry calcitic cement.
-Upper unit, Drunka Formation, El-Zarabi section.
-O.L.
+In thin section, the rock is composed of allochemical constituents embedded in sparry calcitic cement.
+The general feature of this microfacies is that most of allochems are well rounded and with micrite rinds.
+The most important allochemcial grains are oolites (65%), green algae (10%) and fecal peloids (2.5%) (PL4E).
+The oolites of this association are of well sorting and are mostly of the superficial type, however very few amount of these oolites are of the composite type.
+The nuclei of both types of oolites are mainly composed of fecal peloids.
+The green algae are the second component in abundance; they are formed of Ovulites arabica and Ovulites pyriformis and their bioclasts beside the Niloporella subglobosa that are encircled by micritic envelops.
+The fecal pellets and coprolites represent the fecal peloids.
+The silicification that affects both the calcite cement and the oolitic grains is the main diagenetic feature.